Match 1 - The Basics

 Following a 5-0 DU run, the Golden Eagles answered with a 4-0 rally themselves thanks to back-to-back kills from Cox and Milos, but consecutive heaters from Willis sealed the set for Denver, 25-19.

 A back-and-forth battle early in the set, the Pioneers and Golden Eagles found themselves deadlocked at six.
-Cox and Doran fended off another DU attack attempt to break the tie, while a Boe kill broke an 11-11 knot later in the set for the Pioneers.
+Cox and Doran fended off another DU attack attempt to break the tie, while a Boe kill broke an 11-11 knot in favor of the Pioneers.

 Tied at 11 in the fourth set, Denver went on a 9-3 run to take a 20-14 edge.
-Oral Roberts received a couple more kills, but the deficit was too much to overcome.
+Oral Roberts doled out a couple more kills, but the deficit was too much to overcome.

 INSIDE THE BOX SCORE